IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Related Work

-\textbf{Multiple generators and discriminators.} Another way to reduce mode collapse is involving more than one generator to achieve wider coverage for the real distribution.
-In \citep{LiuCGAN16}, two coupled generator networks are trained with parameter sharing to learn the real distribution jointly.
-The multi-agent system MAD-GAN~\citep{GhoshCVPR18} involves multiple generators along with one discriminator.
-The system implicitly encourages each generator to learn its mode.
-On the other hand, multiple discriminators are used in \citep{DurugkarICLR17} as an ensemble.
-Similarly, two additional discriminators are trained to improve the diversity~\citep{NguyenNIPS17}. {These models do not essentially solve mode collapse, and they resort more to network design and parameter tuning.}
+\textbf{Multiple generators and discriminators.} Involving multiple generators to achieve wider coverage over the real distribution can also benefit diverse generation.
+In \cite{LiuCGAN16}, two coupled generators are trained with parameter sharing to learn the real distribution.
+The multi-agent system MAD-GAN~\cite{GhoshCVPR18} involves multiple generators along with one discriminator, and it implicitly encourages each generator to learn a partial set of modes.
+On the other hand, multiple discriminators are used in \cite{DurugkarICLR17} as an ensemble.
+AMAT~\cite{mangalam2021overcoming} introduce a novel training procedure that adaptively spawns additional discriminators to remember previous modes of generation.
+These methods directly seek to utilize more networks to capture more modes, but omit to reach the essence of mode collapse.

-\textbf{Mapping back to learn the representations.} {Methods e.g. BiGAN~\citep{biganiclr2017}, VEEGAN~\citep{VEEGANnips17} and VAE-based models~\citep{VAEICLR14} design an inverse or encoding network of the generator to encourage the convergence between the inverse distribution of real data and source distribution.
-However, similar to the previously discussed methods which improve training behavior, the mapping back procedure also ignores the requirement of IID, which prevents convergence between the inverse and source distributions as shown in Fig.~\ref{fig:Generationsamples}.
-Our work follows these works and takes one step further to show the effect of IID informed inverse mapping for solving the mode collapse issue.}

-These efforts are orthogonal to ours and most of them can be fulfilled in conjunction with ours to further improve the training stability, which we leave as future work.
+\textbf{Learn the representations by inverse mapping.} BiGAN~\cite{biganiclr2017}, VEEGAN~\cite{VEEGANnips17}, VAE-based models~\cite{VAEICLR14} and recently proposed MGGAN~\cite{bang2021mggan}, Dist-GAN~\cite{tran2018dist} involve encoding networks (inverse mapping) of the generator to encourage the convergence between the inverse distribution of real data and source distribution.
+Flow-GAN~\cite{grover2018flow} utilizes a flow-based generator that allows for invertibility.
+However, it requires very special network design that can significantly limit the network's expressive power and inference speed.